 Oysters are packed with zinc, and having a balanced trace mineral ratio between copper and zinc can help with healthy neurotransmitter function and adaptogen to stress.
-Increased copper and decreased zinc has been shown to contribute to brain stress and anxiety.
-Oysters – superfood of the sea – are a great way to achieve this balance to help ease your stress levels.
+Increased copper and decreased zinc have been shown to contribute to brain stress and anxiety.
+(3) Oysters—the superfood of the sea—are a great way to achieve this balance to help ease your stress levels.

 Grass-fed organ meats